bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 23°
-- Breezy and Overcast
+- Breezy and Partly Cloudy
-- 81% humidity
+- 79% humidity
 - 15 mph wind
-- 100% cloud cover
+- 47% cloud cover
 - 33 AQI 🟩
 About 0.8 inches of snow on the ground
 - 0.18 inches of rain and 2.81 inches of snow in the past 24 hours